-- ★ Recommended: Music Theory 1 - ▶ Course meets every other day for 20 weeks
+★ Recommended: Music Theory 1

 This course is a hands on class that will expand your knowledge and skills in music technology!
 Students will learn to compose, arrange and edit with notation software.
 They will create multi-track compositions and recordings using a digital audio workstation (DAW).
 Ensemble experience and a background in music theory are highly recommended.